coleifer/huey/docs/troubleshooting.rst

 Memory growing in consumer process
-    When using process workers (``-k process``), child processes are not recycled -- they run for the lifetime of the consumer.
+    When using process workers (``-k process``), child processes are not recycled.
+They run for the lifetime of the consumer.
 If tasks allocate large data structures, memory may accumulate over time.

     Solutions: